vybhav-tk/PortfolioProjects/README.md

 # PortfolioProjects
-This Repository will hold all of the code and queries of my Portfolio Projects.
+This Repository will hold all of the code, queries and files of my Portfolio Projects.